Meet the Voices behind this Domain

 Kansas City area housing leaders will unite for societal transformation, striving to abolish attitudes and practices that have blocked minorities access to opportunity and embedded prejudice into the fabric of housing in the Greater Kansas City community.
 We recognize that decent, affordable housing should be a basic right for everybody, and minorities should play a key role in working in and creating housing.

-Covenant of Racial Healing
+Covenant of Racial Reconciliation for the Housing Domain

 Whereas as members of the housing community, as US citizens, and as Greater Kansas City residents – we mourn the current state of race relations and lament we have not led in addressing racial issues.
 The fruits of our present grew from the roots of our past and these realities cannot be ignored nor dismissed.
 Yet neither should they stop us from moving to higher ground.